sf-wdi-15/notes/week_07_more_rails/day_2_associations_and_model_testing/dawn_associations_routing/README.md

 Be sure to think about what the relationship between _Orders_ and _Items_ should be.

 If the relationship is modeled correctly, you'll be able to assign a variable `o = Order.create` and then type `o.items` without getting back an error.
 You should also be able to assign a variable `i = Item.create` and then type `i.order` without an error.

 Once you've finished creating the models:
   1. Create 5 items
   2. Create 2 Orders
-  3. Assign 3 items to the order with id = 1
-  4. Assign 2 items to the order with id = 2.
+  3. Assign 3 items to the order with id = 1, and 2 items to order with id = 2.
-  5. Play around with some of the array methods you know (each, map, select, size) for each order
+  4. Play around with some of the array methods you know (each, map, select, size) for each order

 ---